-Senate Bill 98 and Assembly Bill 130 suspended the reporting of performance indicators in the 2020 and 2021 Dashboards, therefore, reflections on successes and/or progress are based on most recent available state and local data, educational partner input and any relevant 2019 Dashboard information still applicable to the maintenance of actions attributable to success outcomes.
-Our greatest progress as evidenced by the 2020-2021 Dashboard indicators and our metrics is our graduation rate and suspension rate.
-Our district continues to experience an increase in our graduation rate, 96% to 96.8% and a decrease in our dropout rate, 3.3% to 1.5%.
-Our suspension rate decreased from 6.2% to .5%.
-This decrease in suspension rate can also be credited to the fact that students were on distance learning until the end of March, 2021.
-We had a decrease in the percentage of students passing the AP exams (17% decrease), due to students trying to master this material while distance learning.
-The previous year, students took a shorter, condensed version of the AP exam at home, which may have contributed to a spike in the overall passage rate in the year 2020.
+Our greatest progress as evidenced by the 2021-2022 Dashboard indicators and our metrics is our graduation rate and A-G completion rates.
+Our district continues to experience an increase in our graduation rate, 96.8% to 97.2% (as reported by Data Quest) and 96.8% to 96.6% (as reported by the California Dashboard).
+Our suspension rate increased from .5% to 5.6%.
+Our district's A-G completion rate rose from 39.5% to 42.7%, an increase of 3.2%.
+We had an increase in the percentage of students passing the AP exams, from 38.7% to 42.8%, an increase of almost 4%.
 Additionally, through our work with Differentiated Assistance, we have been very strategic in supporting Foster Youth, Homeless, ELL's, and socioeconomically learners within the K12 Strong Workforce Project Work.
 District and site level teams are in the process of engaged collaboration with all Educational Partners to finalize a high quality post-secondary plan for all students with a focus on these special student groups and utilizing the improvement model.
-This work ensures a strong support with student outcomes of college attendance and/or career readiness immediately following graduation.
+This work ensures a strong support of college and career student outcomes focused on college attendance and/or career readiness immediately following graduation.
 The district implemented a four-year plan for all students this year that allows parents and students to track progress and plan ahead for course work and goals after high school.
 Additionally, counseling offices have been registering all students on California Colleges Guidance Initiative, CCGI, to be able to support and track student progress.